Birniwa: Economy

 The harvesting period of water melon in Birniwa is usually between September and December, though the melon may be available outside this period.

 Climate

-A yearly temperature of 33.49oC, which is higher than the national average, as well as wet days and 46.08 millimetres of precipitation, resulting in a Subtropical steppe climate.
+A yearly temperature of 33.49 °C, which is higher than the national average, as well as wet days and 46.08 mm of precipitation, resulting in a Subtropical steppe climate.

 Temperature

 With warming stripes signifying the average annual temperature, Birniwa's temperature trend shows a positive trend towards warmer conditions.